phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_phos.md

 ## Defining reactions

-And we update the reaction rules with the phosphorylation and dephosphorylation reactions above.
+Now we are ready to update our reaction rules to include phosphorylation and dephosphorylation in addition to the ligand-receptor reaction.
+These rules were discussed in the main text and are reproduced below.

 ~~~ ruby
 begin reaction rules